 Best Mattresses-in-a-Box From Consumer Reports' Tests

-We rated models from Avocado, Casper, Essentia, SleepFresh, and more.
+We rated models from Avocado, Casper, Essentia, SleepFresh, and other brands.
 Find out which mattresses are worth buying online.

-Rather than taking a manufacturer’s word for it, we measure firmness with a highly calibrated instrument and score it on a scale of 1 to 10 (10 being the firmest).
+Rather than taking a manufacturer’s word for it, we use a highly calibrated instrument to measure firmness and score it on a scale of one to 10, with 10 being the firmest.

 To test how well a mattress might keep its shape over time, we pass a 310-pound roller over it 30,000 times to simulate the typical life span of eight to 10 years.
 It turns out, says Chris Regan, who oversees CR’s mattress tests, there’s no noticeable difference in performance between our top-rated mattress-in-a-box models and those purchased in standard walk-in stores.
 In fact, all the online mattresses in the lists featured here earn an Excellent rating for durability.

 Leveraging data from recent surveys of CR members’ experiences on nearly 70,000 mattresses purchased within the past decade, we also provide ratings for comfort and owner satisfaction.
 These respondents have actually lived with these mattresses, in some cases for up to 10 years.
 The owner satisfaction score is based on a member’s overall judgment of such factors as firmness/softness, value, and quality of sleep.
 This data is also used to generate ratings by brand and type of mattress.
 Every mattress-in-a-box listed here receives at least a Very Good rating for both comfort and owner satisfaction.